antonidag/myblog/content/en/posts/logic-app-multipart-form-data/index.md

 }
 ```

-At first glance, this might look a bit cryptic, and as you have likely noticed, it does not exactly remind you of the raw HTTP request that was sent.
-However, Logic Apps has already converted the payload into a `json` format.
-The blocks in the `multipart-form` data have been converted into an array, which can be found in the `$multipart` property.
+At first glance, this might look a bit cryptic, and it does not exactly remind you of the raw HTTP request that was sent.
+This is because Logic Apps has already converted the payload into a `json` format.
+The blocks in the `multipart-form` have been converted into an array, which can be found in the `$multipart` property.

 Each object in the array contains a `header` and a `body`.
 The `header` provides the field name, which is useful when you want to filter out specific fields.
-The `body` in this case is represented as `application/octet-stream`, which simply means Logic Apps is keeping the content "intact."
+The `body` in this case is represented as `application/octet-stream`, which simply means Logic Apps is keeping the content "intact".

-It's worth mentioning that the value in the `$content` property is the raw HTTP body and can be decoded using base64.
+It is worth mentioning that the value in the `$content` property is the raw HTTP body and can be decoded using base64.

-There are two ways to read the data from this type of payload in Logic Apps: you can either loop over the `$multipart` array to extract the values, or you can use one of the functions, multipartBody or triggerMultipartBody, which require an index.
+There are two ways to read the data from this type of payload in Logic Apps:
+- you can either loop over the `$multipart` array to extract the values.
+- or you can use one of the functions, multipartBody or triggerMultipartBody, which require an index.

 I have extended the workflow to showcase both methods:

 ![workflow](workflow.png)

-The full code can be viewed in my GitHub project.

-Great!
-Now we know how to retrieve the data.
-Next stop: sending...
+x
 ### Send data ✉️

-Start by creating a new workflow in the existing Logic App.
-To send a `multipart/form-data` payload we need to use the HTTP connector and compose a similar body that was seen in the [Read the data](#read-the-data) section, a `json` body with the `$multipart` & `$content-type` properties and pass in the the content in array.
+Create another workflow in the existing Logic App.
+In order to send a `multipart/form-data` payload we need to use the HTTP connector and compose a similar body that was seen in the [Read the data](#read-the-data) section, a `json` body with the `$multipart` & `$content-type` properties and pass in the the content in array.
 You can copy the code below and paste into HTTP connector body:

 ```
 {